BrkRaw/brkraw/README.md

 - If you experience any other issue, please use 'issue' tab in Github to report.
 - If the dataset contains MR Spectroscopy, some method not work properly (such as the function to printing out dataset summary)
+- The issues that will be patched in the following version.
+    - If the dataset contains MR Spectroscopy, some method does not work correctly (such as the function of printing out dataset summary)
+    - In bids_converter, it does not create a modality-specific JSON file
+    - In bids_converter, if any file existing at the parent folder of raw data other than the PVdataset, it will cause an error.

 ## Usage
 ### Command-line tool (brkraw)